paulosalem/gpt3-poc-tutorial-with-braindump/README.md

 ## Project Structure

 The project is structured as follows:
-  - `notebooks/`: contains Jupyter notebooks used for prompt engineering.
+  - `notebooks/`: Jupyter notebooks used for prompt engineering.
-  - `src/`: contains the source code for the final application.
+  - `src/`: source code for the final application.
-  - `data/`: contains the data stored by the application.
+  - `data/`: data stored by the application.
-  - `tests/`: contains unit tests for the application.
+  - `tests/`: unit tests for the application.
-  - `docs/`: contains documentation and related assets.
+  - `docs/`: documentation and related assets.

 ## Approach
-The approach is presented in detail in [my Data Science @ Microsoft blog article](xxxxxxxxxxxxxxxx) **(UPCOMING)**.
+The approach is presented in detail in [my Data Science @ Microsoft tutorial, "Building GPT-3 applications — beyond the prompt"](https://medium.com/data-science-at-microsoft/building-gpt-3-applications-beyond-the-prompt-504140835560).
 Nevertheless, let me highlight some key points here:

   - Large Language Models, notably GPT-3, offer a relatively easy and very flexible way to build some types of software.
 However, considerable additional Software Engineering aspects are required to actually build a robust and usable application.
   - Proofs-of-Concept (PoC) are great to explore the capabilities of new technologies and demonstrate value quickly and at low cost.
 They thus provides a way to secure further investents if waranted.
 Since the application of LLMs like GPT-3 remains a very new area, PoCs are a great way to explore the space and learn.